-LTO-1 was the first version of the LTO magnetic tape data storage technology to serve as an open standard substitute to the available formats of the day.
-It has native capacity of 100 GB and a native transfer speed of 20 MBps.
+LTO-1 was the first version of the LTO technology to serve as an open standard substitute to the available formats of the day.
+It has native capacity of 100 gigabytes (GB) and a native transfer speed of 20 MBps.

 LTO-3 doubled native capacity to 400 GB (800 GB compressed) and transfer rates to 80 MBps (160 MBps compressed).
 It was the first LTO format to feature WORM.

 LTO-4 again doubled capacity to 800 GB native capacity (1.6 TB compressed) and boosted transfer rates to 120 MBps (240 MBps compressed).
-LTO-4 had 256-bit Advanced Encryption Standard-Galois Counter Mode drive-level encryption.
+LTO-4 also included 256-bit AES-Galois Counter Mode drive-level encryption.

-The consortium has LTO-9 and LTO-10 tape formats in its roadmap, but neither one has been released as of September 2015.
+The consortium has formats in its roadmap up to generation 12 of LTO Ultrium tape technology.
 The projected specifications for each format are as follows: